8LWXpg/jupyter2typst/convert_list.md

 ## T

-some command here is text mode only
+Some command here is text mode only

 | LaTeX                | Typst                   |
 | -------------------- | ----------------------- |